 With so many seniors taking numerous prescriptions, and with physicians adding and changing dosages and medications to find just the right solutions, it’s essential to understand what to do when they are no longer needed or have expired.
-There are several options for safe disposal of medications:
+There are several options for safely disposing of medications:

 - Check labels.
 The prescription’s label or informational literature might provide guidance about how to properly dispose of the drug.
 You can also consult with the pharmacist for suggestions.

 - Participate in National Prescription Drug Take Back Day.
-This is the preferred method to responsibly dispose of unwanted medications, and it is held every year in locations across the country by the U.S. Department of Justice Drug Enforcement Administration.
+This is the preferred method for safely disposing of medications, and it is held every year in locations across the country by the U.S. Department of Justice Drug Enforcement Administration.
 Discover the venue nearest to you as well as the next date for the local event.

 - Exercise care prior to flushing.
 Flushing prescription drugs down the toilet is usually not advised, but there are specific exceptions, listed in the FDA’s Flush List.
 Medications currently deemed acceptable to flush include:

 - Sodium Oxybate